-In accordance with Title 38, US Code and State legislation, qualified Veterans are entitled to receive priority in all Employment and Training Programs and Services.
-The Employment Service, a partner in the WorkForce West Virginia One-Stop Career Centers, is the delivery agent for US Department of Labor-funded employment and training programs.
-Services are provided to all Veterans through a network of Job Service offices in West Virginia.
+In accordance with Title 38, US Code and State legislation, qualified veterans are entitled to receive a priority in all employment and training programs and services.
+The Employment Service, a partner in the WorkForce West Virginia One-Stop Career Centers, is the delivery agent for U.S. Department of Labor-funded employment and training programs.
+Services are provided to all veterans through a network of Job Service offices in West Virginia.

 Jobs for Veterans State Grant